 we understand the needs of local businesses so that we can, when possible,

 address their individual and collective needs.
 It is equally important that we

-make businesses and their employees aware of the many services that Irvine
+make businesses and their employees aware of the many services that Edmonds

 The Economic Development Director acts as the primary liaison between the private sector and city government.
 Department services include:

 The City of Edmonds is committed to supporting and retaining our business community, and enhancing economic development.
 The Departments of Community Services and Economic Development staff are available to assist you with your business-related questions and direct you to the City's business resources webpage to support your business.
 Please contact Community Services/Economic Development staff at:

 The Edmonds Chamber of Commerce on occasion conducts educational seminars.
 Please contact the Edmonds Chamber at www.edmondswa.com for more information.

 Are you looking for tools to strengthen your business? – Edmonds Community College (EdCC) Business Training Center offers courses to help keep your business competitive and state-of-the-art.
 Whether your company is customer-driven, patient-oriented, service or product based, from 1-1,000 or more employees, their award winning Small Business Development Center (SBDC) can provide training to help your business succeed.
 For more information go online at www.the-btc.com or call 425-640-1840.

 For information on regional economic development priorities, see: